FranciscoMoretti/site/content/blog/how-to-simplify-your-local-development-with-vercel-env.md

 slug: how-to-simplify-your-local-development-with-vercel-env

 title: How to Simplify your Local Development with Vercel Env
 description: Simplify your local development with Vercel Env!
-Learn how this CLI tool can save you time and hassle by managing environment variables in your local development environment.
-Follow our "Modern web, happy coding" slogan and start improving your workflow today.
+Manage environment variables effortlessly and enhance your workflow with this powerful CLI tool.
 date: 2023-05-10
 image:
 ---